-Denmark Open: PV Sindhu knocked out in second round by 17-year-old An Se Young
+Denmark Open: Sindhu knocked out in second round by 17-year-old Young, Sai Praneeth loses to Momota

 Reigning World Champion PV Sindhu suffered another early exit as South Korea’s teenage sensation An Se Young defeated the Indian in the round of 16 at the Denmark Open Super 750 tournament in Odense on Thursday.

+Soon after, B Sai Praneeth also lost in the second round as he was outplayed yet again by the two-time World Champion Kento Momota.

-It was a stunning result for the Korean youngster in what was the first meeting between the two shuttlers in the BWF World Tour.
+It was a stunning result for the Korean youngster against Sindhu in what was the first meeting between the two shuttlers in the BWF World Tour.
 Young won 21-14, 21-17 in just 40 minutes.

 Sindhu, seeded fifth, was off to an error-prone start in the opening game as Young opened up a 7-2 lead to put the Indian under early pressure.
 Sindhu fought back briefly but it was the Korean who had a 11-7 lead in the mid-game interval where coach Pullela Gopichand was heard saying “relax, relax” to her ward.